g4brielvs/g4brielvs.github.io/_posts/2016-04-12-first-entry-of-the-encyclopedia-galactica.md

 crosspost_to_medium: true
 ---

 Knowledge is power.
 What are the most intriguing questions one can ask?
-Unfortunately, as the super computer 'Deep Thought' tells us, we don't actually know what that question is.
+Unfortunately, as the super computer 'Deep Thought' told us, we don't actually know what that question is.

-Here are some speculations of this humble mammal regarding Life, the Universe and Everything.
+Here are some speculations of a humble mammal regarding Life, the Universe and Everything.